JonathanSafer/screeps/README.md

 1. Wait ~500 ticks for the `claim` flag to be recognized and processed.
 The closest room (greater than rcl 4) will create claimers to claim the room and spawnBuilders to build the spawn & get the room started.
 1. The `plan` flag will be replaced with construction sites for core buildings in the room after the room has been claimed.

-## Offensive Flags
+## Quad Attack
-### Breaker attack (destroy structures in a room), with medic support
-1. Place a flag `-break` in the target room.
-1. (optional) Place a flag `-breakTarget` on any structure in the room to manually override the targeting system to that location.
-1. (optional) Place a flag `-breakerRally` to force the breaker to walk through a particular space on its way to the destination
-1. (optional) If the attack is being launched from an RCL 8 room, `-bigBreak` can be used instead of `-break` to use a more powerful boosted breaker for the job.
-All other flag names remain the same for the big breaker.
-Notes: Don't forget to remove your flags when you are done with them!
-Your cities will continually try to reinforce flags until they are removed.

-### Trooper attack (for creep destruction, and less fortified opponents), with medic support
-1. Place a flag `-shoot` in the target room.
-1. (optional) Place a flag `-trooperRally` to force the breaker to walk through a particular space on its way to the destination
-1. (optional) If the attack is being launched from an RCL 8 room, `-bigShoot` can be used instead of `-shoot` to use a more powerful boosted trooper for the job.
-All other flag names remain the same for the big trooper.
-Notes: Don't forget to remove your flags when you are done with them!
-Your cities will continually try to reinforce flags until they are removed.

-### Robber
-*Coming soon*
+Call `DeployQuad("E9N32")` to deploy a quad to E9N32.

 ## Other flag info
-There are some automated roles that currently run off of flags.
+There are some automated roles that currently run off of flagging mechanisms.
 These include the Power Miner, Deposit Miner, and Harasser.
 You do not need to interact with their respective flags (`-powerMine`, `-deposit`, `-harass`) for them to operate successfully.